-Ancient societies and modern day cultures have embraced the mystical, often spiritual power of labyrinths and mazes.
+Ancient societies and modern-day cultures have embraced the mystical, often spiritual power of labyrinths and mazes.
 Its ancient symbols are still found etched on cave walls, the sides of pottery and coins, on the floors of buildings and in the architectural design of gardens.
 Labyrinths have one opening where mazas are designed with an array of openings and dead ends, offering travelers a variety of choices throughout the course of their journey.
-Walking a labyrinth has been said to calm or quiet the mind as one engages in the seemingly, directionless course of its journey.
+Walking a labyrinth has been said to calm or quiet the mind as one engages in the seemingly, a directionless course of its journey.

 During the Middle Ages Labyrinths represented the spiritually challenging road leading to God.
 Poor people, unable to make the spiritually esteemed pilgrimages to distant lands, walked local labyrinths.
 As Labyrinths too, symbolize a path to God or to enlightenment.

 Labyrinths mystical power and enchanting allure can also be found in various stories throughout history.
 One such story takes us to the Greek island of Crete.
 Due to some unusual circumstances following his son’s birth, King Minos commissioned a famed architect named Daedalus to build an intricately designed housing unit, also referred to as a labyrinth, for his son the Minotaur.
 Minotaur being half man and half bull, was not your average child.
 However, his unique form and birthing circumstances had more to do with Poseidon, the Greek god of the ocean, and his father than any genetic or medical abnormalities.